BekaValentine/cyberpunk_game/tasks.md

 MAJOR PLOT POINT: There should be some big overarching conspiracy vibe, NOT ILLUMINATI STUFF THO, which culminates in it being discovered that the source of it all is aliens who are secretly manipulating things digitally, and then the finally of the "episode" ends with them making first contact

+Spec out how the player gets mission assignments.
+Obviously in the parts of the game when they're aligned with a faction, they get missions from the folx in the faction, but what about when they're not?
+How do we navigate that underspecified moment?
+In DX, the factions come to you, and the context (eg MJ12 base under UNATCO, etc where they're all enemies now) forces you to go along or get killed.

 ### BRANCHING PATHS

 It ought to be able to play this game in a highly branching-path manner.
 Main branches should be: